Seanage/baas-discord-bot/README.md

 # baas-discord-bot

+This is exactly like it is named.
+A discord bot that runs on an azure app service for the sake of harassing the BaaS (or former BaaS) members of Lumen.

 ## Adding rules

 To add your own rules do the following below. follow the pattern already present and don't be a chief.